brBart/saf-moss/readme.txt

 Stable Tag: 1.0.1
 License: GNU Version 2 or Any Later Version

-Create a Standard Audit File (SAF) of MOSS EDD or WooCommerce sales records and output as an Xml formatted file compliant with [EC SAF-MOSS schema](http://ec.europa.eu/taxation_customs/resources/documents/taxation/vat/how_vat_works/telecom/saf_moss_xsd_documentation_v11_final.zip).
+Create a Standard Audit File (SAF) of MOSS EDD or WooCommerce sales records and output as an Xml formatted file compliant with EC SAF-MOSS schema.

 == Description ==

 The tax authority of any EU member state may request an audit of the sales of any EU business.
-The EU tax authorities have agreed a standard audit file (SAF) format for the information necessary for an audit so it can be supplied electronically: the so-called [http://ec.europa.eu/taxation_customs/resources/documents/taxation/vat/how_vat_works/telecom/saf_moss_xsd_documentation_v11_final.zip](SAF-MOSS XML schema}.
+The EU tax authorities have agreed a standard audit file (SAF) format for the information necessary for an audit so it can be supplied electronically: the so-called [SAF-MOSS XML schema](http://ec.europa.eu/taxation_customs/resources/documents/taxation/vat/how_vat_works/telecom/saf_moss_xsd_documentation_v11_final.zip).
 This plugin allows you to specify a date range from which sales records will be extracted from your EDD or WooCommerce shop and stored in a file that is compliant with standard format.

 = Features =